 A 2009 report on the EPLS discovered that some excluded agencies found weaknesses in the EPLS system and used them to continue to receive contracts.
 This report, bolstered by a government effort to reform acquisition processes beginning in 1993, led to the launch of System for Award Management in 2012.
 SAM.gov consolidated several government contracting systems, including EPLS, Fedreg (Federal Agency Registration), CCR (Central Contractor Registration), and ORCA (Online Representations and Certifications Application).
 The EPLS now resides within SAM.gov.
 Although there are some changes to codes within the system, the information in the database is the same.

 Before entering a contract, healthcare entities should verify the vendor against SAM.gov.
 If you hire an excluded practitioner to provide services, your healthcare entity will not be compensated because excluded parties are prohibited from receiving federal compensation.
 The government may also administer additional penalties for contracting with an excluded party.

 Even if you’re already checking vendors against the OIG-administered List of Excluded Individuals and Entities (LEIE), you should also check SAM.gov regularly for new information about your vendors.
 The LEIE only contains exclusionary actions taken by OIG, whereas SAM.gov contains information about other actions taken by various other federal agencies that may not appear on the LEIE.
 These records include:

 How do I check SAM.gov?

-FACIS ® by Verisys makes it easy for you to verify provider credentials not only against the SAM.gov database but also against thousands of other primary sources with real-time results for every single transaction.
+FACIS ® by Verisys simplifies the process of verifying provider and vendor credentials not only against the SAM.gov database but also against thousands of other primary sources with real-time results for every transaction.
 Learn more from Verisys about how you can ensure your providers’ credentials meet all government and regulatory standards.